MicrosoftDocs/machine-learning-server-docs/microsoft-r/r-reference/mrsdeploy/mrsdeploy-package.md

 For a list of all `mrsdeploy` functions, including those for remote execution, see [mrsdeploy Functions](mrsdeploy-package.md).

-## Authentication functions and creating remote sessions
+## Authentication & remote session functions

 To use the functions in the mrsdeploy package, you must log into R Server as an authenticated user.
 And if using the remote execution functionality, you can also create a remote R session upon login.